dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/09-April-2023/scheduler-optimized.md

 tags: [Apr-12-2023, scheduler]
 ---

-The dbt Cloud Scheduler now prevents queue clogs by canceling unnecessary runs of over-scheduled jobs.
+The dbt Cloud Scheduler now prevents queue clog by canceling unnecessary runs of over-scheduled jobs.

 The duration of a job run tends to grow over time, usually caused by growing amounts of data in the warehouse.
 If the run duration becomes longer than the frequency of the job’s schedule, the queue will grow faster than the scheduler can process the job’s runs, leading to a runaway queue with runs that don’t need to be processed.